SuperOfficeDocs/superoffice-docs/docs/onsite/service/set-up-guide.md

 You need to configure some startup data that is specific to your installation – among else you need to specify the mail server to use, default from address, the company name, the ODBC database user, NetServer system users and a few other things.

-1. Start cmd.exe as an administrator from the start menu and navigate to your installation directory, and then to the subdirectoy /bin under that.
+1. Start cmd.exe as an administrator from the start menu and navigate to your installation directory, and then to the sub directory */bin* under that.
 2. Run the application **ejtermsetup.exe**, and you will be prompted for the necessary settings (see below).
 3. When ejtermsetup.exe is done, it will tell you that your installation is ready to run and the address where it should be available in a web browser.
 You can log in with the administrator user you entered earlier, and start configuring the system.